smaclell/smaclell.github.io/_drafts/exterminator-3-enter-the-comments.md

 <figcaption>Updated source code with simplified comments based on <a href="http://www.lomont.org/Math/Papers/2003/InvSqrt.pdf">Chris Lomont's paper</a></figcaption>
 </figure>

-If you found this new code it would be easier to understand thanks to the comments describing why it works and how it was derived.
-Better comments can help the next developer understand how your code works and save them the time it took to understand it.
+If I responsible for maintaining code like this I would hope it has comments to go with with it.
+These added comments help by describing why it works and how it was derived.
+Better comments can help the next developer understand your code faster and save them the time when trying to understand it.

-**Are straight to the point and used only as needed.**
+**Good comments are straight to the point and used only as needed.**

 Too many comments will dilute your code.
 I prefer fewer comments and like to the let the code speak for itself.
 Comments should not be a novel, keep them